Classic Strawberry Margarita

 • 1/2 cup fresh lime juice

-Blend the mixture on high speed until completely smooth.
+Blend on high speed for 45-60 seconds until completely smooth and well-combined.

 Step 3: Serve and Garnish